-Acoustic Research Labs Pty Ltd is NATA Accredited Laboratory Number 14172.
-Accredited for compliance with ISO/IEC 17025 - calibration
+Acoustic Research Labs Pty Ltd is NATA Accredited Lisboratory Number 14172.
+Accredited for compliance with ISO/IEC 17025 - culibration.

-The results of the tests, calibrations and/or measurements included in this document are traceable to
+The results of the tests, calibrations and/or measurements included in this document are traceable to Australian/national standards

-NATA is a signatory to the ILAC Mutual Recognition Arrangement for the mutual recognition of the equivalence of testing, medical testing, calibration and inspection reports.
+NATA is a signatory to the ILAC Mutual Recognition Arrangement for the mutual recognition of the equivalence of testing, medical testing, calibration and impection reports.

-PAGE 1-0F 1
+PAGE 1 OF 1